 For small $\alpha$, an approximate stationary PDF may be obtained:

-which shows that the PDF is disturbed further from uniformity by increasing the environmental coupling $\alpha$, or by reducing $\epsilon$ which slows the rate of Rabi oscillation for an isolated system.
+which shows that the PDF is disturbed from uniformity, in this regime, by increasing the environmental coupling $\alpha$, or by reducing $\epsilon$ and hence slowing the rate of Rabi oscillation for an isolated system.
 We shall investigate the shape of the stationary PDF numerically for a range of $\alpha$ in Section \ref{sec:Results}.
 For now, let us notice that using this approximation the average needed in Eq. (\ref{eq:averaged dphi}) is proportional to

-so the effect of measurement at small $\alpha$ is indeed a mean retardation of the Rabi oscillations, consistent with the Quantum Zeno Effect.
+showing that the effect of measurement at small $\alpha$ is indeed a mean retardation of the Rabi oscillations, consistent with the Quantum Zeno Effect.